 Our starting point is less than a mile from the bridge so keep your eyes peeled for a lay-by on the left hand side.
 Blink and you’ll miss it – especially in the summer time when the trees are in full leaf.
 What you’re looking for is the ruin of an old tower house that was used for keeping an eye on the poachers in the Estate in years gone by.
-Here’s what it looks like but you won’t see it this well from the road so go slow and ignore the line of cars behind you…
+Here’s what it looks like but you won’t see it this well from the road.
+The tower has become engulfed in ivy in recent years so it’s even more difficult to spot.
+Take it slow and ignore the line of cars behind you!

 One thing I was wondering about this place was how child friendly it would be in terms of gaining access.
-I’m all for family days out with the kids but they’re getting a bit big to be carrying now, so I wanted to be sure that this would be suitable for the kids to walk on their own steam.
+I wanted to be sure that this would be suitable for kids to walk on their own steam.
 The good news for those child-carrying parents out there is that you should be able to manage with children but be aware that there is some uneven terrain and a stream crossing to contend with.
 There is no pathway as such but if you follow the river and listen you will soon find the waterfall.
 It is a very short walk (just over a kilometer there and back again…) so it’s well worth putting up with a few prickly gorse bushes and the odd muddy patch for the reward you get at the falls.

 Many Rivers To Cross (well… not really…)

-I emerged, dry and unscathed with Triggs under my oxter, on the opposite bank of the stream with the roar of the falls beginning to rise.
+I emerged, dry and unscathed on the opposite bank of the stream with the roar of the falls beginning to rise.
 All around you is evidence of the hard work undertaken to clear the area of rhododendron.
-This area was almost impenetrable previously so it’s great to see the place accessible again.
+This area was once almost impenetrable previously so it’s great to see the place accessible again.
 Ongoing maintenance is needed to keep the rhododendron at bay so this work needs to be supported.

 From here it’s a short hop, skip and a jump around some of the ancient oaks before you are greeted by the falls in front of you.